olanga/nova/README.md

 ## Features
 - Possible to use offline
-- Possible to modify and save programmed drills
+- Possible to modify and save pre-programmed drills
+- Possible to share drills using codes
 - Long-press the drill button to open the drill editor
 - Ball and drill editor
 - Shoot a single test ball from the drill editor (no save required to test)